 In the early 2000s, 16.4% of national greenhouse gas emissions were from road transport.
 Government policy in the early 2000s was to halve transport emissions by 2040.

 Cars and future living spaces

-Rising costs of petrol, traffic congestion and concerns about the sustainability of sprawling cities dependant on cars suggest that the places people live in will need to be re-shaped.
+Rising costs of petrol, traffic congestion and concerns about the sustainability of sprawling cities dependent on cars suggest that the places people live in will need to be reshaped.
 In a country of enthusiastic motorists, the transition is likely to be a slow process.